 If you or a loved one suffer from snoring or sleep apnea, Woodruff Family Dental offers treatment and appliances that can help get you back to sound sleep.
-Our team cares about your well-being, and Dr. Tim Woodruff, Dr. Randy Woodruff, and Dr. Robert Kaloghirou can give you a personalized analysis and treatment.
+Our team cares about your well-being, and Dr. Tim Woodruff, Dr. Randy Woodruff, Dr. Leonard and Dr. Robert Kaloghirou can give you a personalized analysis and treatment.
 For more information about snoring and sleep apnea therapy in Jonesboro, Arkansas, or to set up your consultation with our caring dentists, please contact us today at 870-972-8190.

 Snoring is typically caused by obstructions in the airway, such as collapsing tissue in the throat, large tonsils, or our tongue rolling back in your throat.
 Our most common snoring treatment is oral appliance therapy.
 We will provide you with a custom-made oral appliance, which you wear while you sleep.
 The snoring appliance works by ensuring that your airway stays open and free of obstructions while you sleep.
 We will make certain that your custom snoring appliance fits effectively to minimize snoring and to allow you to sleep comfortably.